 Mr Ed Active (Exercise Physiologist) for development and implementation of an exercise regime

-Ms Susan Script education on diabetic medications prescribed to the patient by Dr Primary, and development and implementation of an effective and safe medication management program.
+In certain country (e.g. Australia), the community pharmacist (Ms Susan Script) provides patient with education on diabetic medications prescribed to the patient by Dr Primary, and development and implementation of an effective and safe medication management program.
 The objectives are to gain and maintain effective control of the condition and to prevent hypo- and hyper- glycaemic episodes.

-Mr Larry Listener (clinical psychologist) for counseling and to develop and implement an emotional support program; this would include a plan to reduce the impact of stress brought about by the newly diagnosed condition and to improve the patient’s psychological well being
+Mr Larry Listener (clinical psychologist) for counseling and to develop and implement an emotional support program; this would include a plan to reduce the impact of emotional stress brought about by the newly diagnosed condition and to improve the patient’s psychological well being.
+The plan may include enrolling patient in diabetic support group.

 Mr Victor Vision (Optometrist) for regular (e.g. 6 monthly) visual and retinal screening and to educate patient on the eye care and how best to prevent/minimize the risks of ocular complications